OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 That script requires PowerShell 5.1 or greater for Windows.
 We recommend PowerShell 7.
 :::

 That script only works for servers running tentacles.
-Any other deployment targets, such as Azure Web Apps, K8s clusters, or SSH targets, will need to be manually recreated.
+Any other deployment targets, such as Azure Web Apps, Kubernetes clusters, or SSH targets, will need to be manually recreated.

 ### Update your build server

-For the project(s) you just migrated, update the corresponding build configurations in your build server.
-Updating the build server will involve:
+For the project(s) you have migrated, update the corresponding build configurations in your build server.
+Updating the build server will typically involve:

 - Ensuring you have the latest build server plug-in installed.
 - Updating the Octopus URL